p3t33/nixos_flake/README.md

         with ssh-agent.
 This is a very low priority.
 - [x] ~~Move more variables into the meta.nix~~
 - [x] ~~Eliminate the error that is caused by terminal command not found.~~
-- [ ] Solve secret management
+- [ ] Add secret management
   - [x] ~~Integrate sops-nix into as nixos and home-manger module.~~
-  - [ ] Hide sensitive data such as email and IP address from configuration files using sops.template.
+  - [x] Hide sensitive data such as email and IP address from configuration files using sops.template.
   - [ ] Define user passwords as sops secrets.
   - [ ] Use sops for private keys storage.
-  - [ ] Use sops for syncthing.
+  - [x] Use sops for syncthing.

 - [ ] Using standalone home-manger bring generic_linux_distro host which is
       intended for Ubuntu to be as close as possible to other hosts.